 Both the proposed policy and no policy option have positive and negative effects.
-However, the proposed policy is more likely to result in neutral and beneficial effects than the no policy option becau from rural economic development, whilst avoiding many of the potential downsides (e.g. traffic impact, visual and landscape effects and adverse effects on nature conservation).
-All of the negative and proposed policy can potentially be mitigated either by development management policies or the NPPF requirements.
-However it may not be possible to enhance the effects of the no policy option becau sustainability issues of a 'policy void'.
+However, the proposed policy is more likely to result in neutral and beneficial effects than the no policy option because it would allow Thanet to gain the benefits from rural economic development, whilst avoiding many of the potential downsides (e.g. traffic impact, visual and landscape effects and adverse effects on nature conservation).
+All of the negative and uncertain effects associated with the proposed policy can potentially be mitigated either by development management policies or the NPPF requirements.
+However it may not be possible to enhance the effects of the no policy option because it has been included to reflect the sustainability issues of a 'policy void'.

-Policy 33: Policy H02 - Additional Site - Land at Manston Road/Shottendance Road, Margate

-Policy 34: Policy H03 - Land on west side of Old Haine Road, Ramsgate (former policy number H02A)

-Policy 35: Policy H04 - Land fronting Nash Road and Manston Road (former policy number H02B)

-Policy 36: Policy H05 - Land fronting Park Lane, Birchington (former policy number H02C)

-Policy 37: Policy H06 - Land south of Brooke Avenue Garlinge (former policy number H02D)

-Policy 38: Policy H07 - land at Haine Road and Spratling Street, Ramsgate (former policy number H02E)

-Policy 39: Policy H08 - Land south of Canterbury Road East, Ramsgate (former policy number H02F)

-Mitigation and enhancement measures planning applications which would also help to mitigate any adverse effects.
-Any potentially adverse effects of either of the proposed policy or no policy option would be mitigated by NPPF policy and also possibly development management policies.
-Any infrastructure works would also be subject to relevant legislation.
-The NPPF also requires unacceptable risks to water to be mitigated therefore development management policies and national policy should provide safeguards for aquifers and SPZs in particular.
-This will address the potential area of uncertainty identified here.
-The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed to contribute towards resource efficiency).
-The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed and contribute towards reducing GHG emissions). d un would allow Thanet to gain the benefits certain effects associated with the it has been included to reflect the
+- Policy 33: Policy H02 Additional Site Land at Manston Road/Shottendance Road, Margate - Policy 34: Policy H03 Land on west side of Old Haine Road, Ramsgate (former policy number H02A) - Policy 35: Policy H04 Land fronting Nash Road and Manston Road (former policy number H02B) - Policy 36: Policy H05 Land fronting Park Lane, Birchington (former policy number H02C) - Policy 37: Policy H06 Land south of Brooke Avenue Garlinge (former policy number H02D) - Policy 38: Policy H07 land at Haine Road and Spratling Street, Ramsgate (former policy number H02E) - Policy 39: Policy H08 Land south of Canterbury Road East, Ramsgate (former policy number H02F)